 Growing up in our sunburnt country, we’re taught from an early age of the risks associated with sun exposure; from premature ageing to vision damage, and of course, skin cancer, with two in three Australians predicted to be diagnosed with skin cancer before the age of 70.

-Recently, new guidelines for assessing moles were released, as statistics revealed 20% of skin cancers were not detected by the obvious signs due to being paler and less obvious in nature.
+New guidelines for assessing moles were released in 2018, with statistics revealing that up to 20% of all melanomas are only partially pigmented (hypomelanotic) and may be more difficult to detect given they are less obvious in nature and paler in colour.
 Read on to find out more about the new guidelines and how they affect you.

 Learning to spot the difference